Our Work

 CEPEAS - Centro de Pesquesias em Agricultura Sintropia - Brazil

-Minds Of Soil partnered with Fernando Robello, the founder of CEPEAS, to pioneer the development of Bio-complete compost utilizing locally-sourced resources, thereby enriching both new and existing plantations.
+Minds Of Soil partnered with Fernando Rebello, the founder of CEPEAS, to pioneer the development of Bio-complete compost utilizing locally-sourced resources, thereby enriching both new and existing plantations.
 Our collaboration delves into the convergence of principles between the Soil Food Web and Syntropic Farming, seeking tailored solutions that render these practices feasible and advantageous for both local and large-scale farmers.

 02